ucsf-wynton/wynton-website-hpc/docs/about/join.md

 ## Who can join?

-The Wynton HPC environment is available for _free_ to all UCSF researchers, which includes faculty and principal investigators (PIs) as well as research staff, students, and postdocs affiliated with a faculty or a PI.
+The {{ site.cluster.name }} HPC environment is available for _free_ to all UCSF researchers, which includes faculty and principal investigators (PIs) as well as research staff, students, and postdocs affiliated with a faculty or a PI.
 If you don't fit into one of these categories, please don't hesitate to [contact us].

 ## Request access